-During 2011, the majority of our revenue related to the sale of PacBio RS instruments and associated consumables and services.
+During the three month period ended March 31, 2012, the majority of our revenue related to the sale of PacBio RS instruments and associated consumables and services.
 Service and other revenue primarily consists of product maintenance agreements, while grant revenue represents amounts earned under research agreements with government entities which are recognized in the period during which the related costs are incurred.
+During the three month period ended March 31, 2011, all of our revenue was comprised solely of government grant revenue.